 Yes.
-Events or other activities with more than five people gathered simultaneously at the same location are banned.
-This ban applies to both indoor and outdoor gatherings, and it applies to both public and private events etc.
+Indoor events, activities etc. with more than 100 people are banned.
+This ban applies to both public and private events etc.

 A number of exemptions have been made:

-People being present by virtue of an employment relationship are not included in the maximum of five people who can gather simultaneously for an event etc. People such as coaches, facilitators, trainers, tutors etc. who are present by virtue of an employment relationship under which they receive pay are not included in the maximum of five people who can gather simultaneously.
+People being present by virtue of an employment relationship are not included in the number of people gathered.
+People such as coaches, facilitators, trainers, tutors etc. who are present by virtue of an employment relationship under which they receive pay are not included in the maximum number of people who can gather simultaneously.
 Moreover, there is an upper limit of 500 people in total who can gather simultaneously for events exempt from the ban on 'small' gatherings.
 Everybody attending, including people being present by virtue of an employment relationship, are included in the 500 people.

 The ban on 'small' gatherings does not apply to events, activities etc. at which the audience are mainly seated at assigned seats facing a stage, cinema screen, speaker or the like, provided that such events etc. are sports or cultural events, including concerts, performances and lectures, or congregational activities held by the Evangelical Lutheran Church of Denmark and other religious communities.
 Such events etc. can be attended by no more than 500 participants unless it is an event falling within the scope of the Executive Order on Major Events within the Ambit of the Ministry of Culture in Order to Control COVID-19, which allows certain large events to be held if certain requirements are met.
 Further details relating to the organisation of large events are available on the website of the Ministry of Culture and on the website of the Ministry of Ecclesiastical Affairs.